nforystek/neotext/README.md

 If I had to guess where I need to be to be healthy in heaven it is within Grandma's warm food embrace like nothing else, and I felt like blocked in.

-To feel like your inhailing the best water in the world at a consumption rate, but your really eating food, is to have no hot, cold or abrasion pain as you chew, and how does she doe it?
-It's not me, I like a Dorito but let's be honest, I've been stabbed by those so hard I cut my mouth.
+To taste like your inhailing the best water in the world at consumption rates, but you're really eating food, is to have no hot, cold or abrasion pain I'll be honest, I've been stabbed by a Dorito so hard I cut my mouth.